 MSc Education (Teaching and Learning)

-In common with other MSc Education students, you will take the compulsory research methods unit, Introduction to Educational Inquiry, and write a dissertation.
-You will also take the compulsory unit, Contemporary Perspectives in Learning, which is core to your pathway.
-You can choose the rest of your units from across the programmes offered by the school (where available).
-Your final choice of units will be made after consulting with tutors so that your choice is as coherent and useful as possible, as well as suiting your individual needs.
+In common with other MSc Education students, you will take a compulsory research methods unit and write a dissertation.
+You will take one other compulsory unit and can choose the rest of your units from across the programmes offered by the school (where available).
+Your final choice of units can be made after consulting with tutors so that your choice is as coherent and useful as possible, as well as suiting your individual needs.

 Our education master's degrees give you the opportunity to select a programme of study tailored towards your interests and learning needs.
 The range of degrees we offer means you will be able to specialise and receive an award in a particular discipline area.